 Keywords: Antioxidant activity, Chronic diseases, Polyphenols

 INTRODUCTION: Polyphenols are the largest group of phytonutrients that exert different biological activities that are beneficial to human health.
-Fruits, vegetables, cereals, and plant-derived beverages such as fruit juices, tea, coffee and red wine are the main dietary sources of polyphenols.
+Fruits, vegetables, cereals, and plant-derived beverages such as fruit juices, tea, coffee, and red wine are the main dietary sources of polyphenols.
 It is found that human consumption of polyphenols is, generally higher than any other phytonutrient or dietary antioxidant 1, 2, 3.
-The scientific and research interest in biological activities of polyphenols for maintaining human health approximately started in late 1980s and a tremendous progress has been made to date 4, 5.
-Polyphenols, are widely distributed in the plant kingdom.
+The scientific and research interest in biological activities of polyphenols for maintaining human health approximately started in the late 1980s and tremendous progress has been made to date 4, 5.
+Polyphenols are widely distributed in the plant kingdom.
 More than 8,000 distinct polyphenol structures are reported and identified from different plants 6.

 The most common and important low molecular weight phenolic compounds are simple phenolic derivatives and flavonoids 9.
-Phenolic acids are simple molecules such as caffeic acid, vanillin and coumaric acid that account for approximately one-third of the total dietary intake of polyphenols.
+Phenolic acids are simple molecules such as caffeic acid, vanillin, and coumaric acid that account for approximately one-third of the total dietary intake of polyphenols.
 Many flavonoids present in plants as aglycones although they are most commonly found as glycoside derivatives.
 Flavonoids account for the remaining two-thirds.
 Flavonoids can be further subdivided into classes including flavonols, flavanones, flavanols, flavones, anthocyanins, isoflavones with more than 4,000 described compounds 10, 11, 12.

-Occurrence: Polyphenol compounds are distributed in plants at the tissue, cellular and sub cellular levels.
+Occurrence: Polyphenol compounds are distributed in plants at the tissue, cellular, and subcellular levels.
 However, the distribution of polyphenols is not uniform.
-Insoluble polyphenols are mainly found in cell walls; however soluble polyphenols are present within the plant cell vacuoles 13.
-Numerous factors affect the poly-phenol content of plants, such as climatic and environmental factors, processing, storage, degree of ripeness at the time of harvest, etc. The outer layers of plants contain higher levels of poly-phenols than those located in the inner parts 10.
+Insoluble polyphenols are mainly found in cell walls; however, soluble polyphenols are present within the plant cell vacuoles 13.
+Numerous factors affect the polyphenol content of plants, such as climatic and environmental factors, processing, storage, degree of ripeness at the time of harvest, etc. The outer layers of plants contain higher levels of polyphenols than those located in the inner parts 10.

 Bioavailability: Dietary intake of plant polyphenols can vary considerably and be quite high.
-However, ultimately the nutritional impact and subsequent systemic effects depend on the fate of polyphenols in the human digestive tract 19, 20.
+However, ultimately, the nutritional impact and subsequent systemic effects depend on the fate of polyphenols in the human digestive tract 19, 20.
 Physicochemical characteristics of polyphenols appear to dictate absorption and metabolism and are determined primarily by the chemical structures 6, 7.
 Relatively small molecular weight phenolic acids, i.e., gallic acid and isoflavones are easily absorbed through the gut followed by catechins, flavanones, and quercetin glucosides.
 Larger polyphenols such as proanthocyanidins are very poorly absorbed.
 The main difficulty with incorporating polyphenols into existing products is to present them in a form that is bioavailable 21.
-Accordingly, the total polyphenol metabolite content in plasma or in urine after intake of dietary polyphenols is generally low 2, 22.
-It was further noted that bioavailability is differed greatly from one polyphenol to another and the most abundant dietary polyphenol was not necessarily the one leading to the highest levels of active metabolites in plasma.
-The maximum plasma concentrations of polyphenol metabolite content is less than 10 μmol/L 23.
+Accordingly, the total polyphenol metabolite content in plasma or urine after intake of dietary polyphenols is generally low 2, 22.
+It was further noted that bioavailability differs greatly from one polyphenol to another and the most abundant dietary polyphenol was not necessarily the one leading to the highest levels of active metabolites in plasma.
+The maximum plasma concentrations of polyphenol metabolite content are less than 10 μmol/L 23.
 The physicochemical characteristics of polyphenols likely contribute to the disparity in results between the epidemiological studies and in-vitro data, which may reflect, in part, relatively poor bioavailability, rapid metabolism, and excretion of polyphenols 24.

 Polyphenols and Human Diseases: Correlations between the intake of polyphenols and reduced incidence of chronic diseases have been firmly established using different in-vivo models in the past decades.
 The in cooperation of polyphenols in the prevention and management of inflammation and oxidative stress related pathologies is emerging 4.
-Epidemiological studies have repeatedly shown an inverse association between the occurrence of chronic diseases and the consumption of polyphenolic rich diet 27, 28.
+Epidemiological studies have repeatedly shown an inverse association between the occurrence of chronic diseases and the consumption of polyphenolic-rich diet 27, 28.
 It is well established that polyphenol-rich foods and beverages may increase plasma antioxidant capacity 2.
 This increase in the antioxidative capacity of plasma following the consumption of polyphenol-rich food may be explained either by the presence of reducing polyphenols and their metabolites in plasma, by their effects upon concentrations of other reducing agents via sparing effects of polyphenols on other endogenous antioxidants, or by their effect on the absorption of pro-oxidative food components, such as iron 29.
 Consumption of antioxidants has been associated with reduced levels of oxidative damage to lymphocytic DNA 30.
-There are increasing evidences that as antioxidants, polyphenols may protect cell constituents against oxidative damage and therefore, limit the risk of various degenerative diseases associated with oxidative stress 31, 32.
+There are increasing evidence that as antioxidants, polyphenols may protect cell constituents against oxidative damage and therefore, limit the risk of various degenerative diseases associated with oxidative stress 31, 32.

 CONFLICT OF INTEREST: Nil